San Diego Tickets

 • Last entry: 1 hour before closing time.

-• Closed on: The zoo is open on all days of the year.
+• Closed on: The Safari Park is open on all days of the year.

-• Best time to visit: For the most active animal sightings, head to the park on weekday mornings when there's usually smaller crowds.
+• Best time to visit: For the most active animal sightings, head to the park on weekday mornings when there are usually smaller crowds.

 San Diego Zoo Safari Park timings